 Learn about potential entry requirements related to yellow fever (vaccines section).

 Children and travel

-Be sure that your routine vaccines are up-to-date regardless of your travel destination.
+Be sure that your routine vaccines, as per your province or territory, are up-to-date regardless of your travel destination.

 Vaccines to Consider

 You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you.
+Talk to your travel health professional about which ones are right for you.

 Hepatitis A is a disease of the liver spread through contaminated food and water or contact with an infected person.
 All those travelling to regions with a risk of hepatitis A infection should get vaccinated.

 Hepatitis B is a disease of the liver spread through blood or other bodily fluids.
-Travellers who may be exposed (e.g., through sexual contact, medical treatment, sharing needles, tattooing, acupucture or or occupational exposure) should get vaccinated.
+Travellers who may be exposed (e.g., through sexual contact, medical treatment, sharing needles, tattooing, acupuncture or occupational exposure) should get vaccinated.

 Seasonal influenza occurs worldwide.
 The flu season usually runs from November to April in the northern hemisphere, between April and October in the southern hemisphere and year round in the tropics.
 Influenza (flu) is caused by a virus spread from person to person when they cough or sneeze or by touching objects and surfaces that have been contaminated with the virus.
 Get the flu shot.